virgesmith/pico-crypto-key/README.md

 picobuild reset-pin /path/to/RPI-RP2
 ```

-If the device LED is flashing after this, the reset failed - the flash memory may be worn.
+If the device LED is flashing (red if supported by the board) after this, the reset failed - the flash memory may be worn.
 Otherwise now reinstall the crypto key image as above.
 The pin will then be "pico", and it can be changed - see the [example](#change-pin).

 The python driver will first check for an env var `PICO_CRYPTO_KEY_PIN` and fall back to a prompt if this is not present.

 (NB for the tests to run, the env var *must* be set)

 ## Using the device

+On boards with multicoloured LEDs (e.g. tiny2040), initialisation is green, busy is blue and error states are red.

 The `CryptoKey` class provides the python interface and is context-managed to help ensure the device gets properly opened and closed.
 The correct pin must be provided to activate it.
 Methods available are: